 I died and went to heaven.

-These little morsels were insanely quick to make and SO much better than any Reese’s Peanut Butter Cup!
+These little morsels are insanely quick to make and SO much better than any Reese’s Peanut Butter Cup you’d buy in the store!
 No allergens, no refined sugars…I can almost call these health food!

 A couple of my favorite brands I regularly buy (there ARE MORE, LOOK FOR THE “FAIR TRADE CERTIFIED” LOGO):